Part 3: Recovery, Healing, and Life After LASIK

 If you’ve worn contact lenses before, it will probably be a familiar feeling — like you’re wearing a pair of dried out contacts.
-Don’t worry, this is temporary and you’ll be given some lubricating eye drops with instructions to help keep your eyes moist.
+Don’t worry, your lubricating eye drops will help to keep your eye moist.

 You’ll probably want to take a nap when you get home.
 In fact, we recommend it!
 It’s best to stay inside and rest your eyes for at least 2-4 hours after you get home.
 If you have to be outside, make sure you wear sunglasses to protect your eyes.

 We will want to see you the day after your procedure to test your vision and recovery.

 You’ll be given further instructions at that visit.
 Common guidelines include:

 - Don’t touch or rub your eyes for at least a week.

 - For at least the first one to three weeks after your procedure, avoid water that could be contaminated (hot tubs, swimming pools, lakes, etc.).